 - Employers must verify employment eligibility through Form I-9.
 This requirement applies to every employee, full- and part-time, regardless of citizenship or immigration status, except for those hired before November 7, 1986.

-The current Form I-9, dated 08/01/2023, is available on the U.S. Citizenship and Immigration Services website.
-The latest form was made mandatory as of November 1, 2023.
+The current Form I-9, dated Aug.
+1, 2023 and with an expiration date of May 31, 2027, is available on the U.S. Citizenship and Immigration Services website (USCIS).

 - Reduced Sections 1 and 2 to a single-sided sheet